extrasmallwinnie/micromeg/README.md

 # Acknowledgements

-As mentioned above, I could not have created this without the benefit of what others have already created.
+As mentioned above, I could not have done any of this without the benefit of what the work of others.
 These tools below were especially
 important:

 - [mothur](https://mothur.org)